Oil Prices Little Changed After OPEC Meeting

 "There's a little bit of disappointment for the market that there wasn't an extension recommended," said John Kilduff, founding partner at Again Capital.
 Still, Mr. Kilduff said it was encouraging that Russian energy minister Alexander Novak said the group held "intensive discussions" about Nigerian and Libyan production.

-Crude oil prices have risen 7% this month, with demand increasing recently as refiners that were disrupted by Hurricane Harvey bring operations back online.
+Crude oil prices have risen in three consecutive weeks and are up 7.3% this month, with demand increasing recently as refiners that were disrupted by Hurricane Harvey bring operations back online.

 Continue Reading Below